biocdgv/Piperaction/README.md

-#  Pipeline  to identify coding and long non-coding RNAs (lncRNAs) from RNA-Seq libraries
+#  Workflow  to identify coding and long non-coding RNAs (lncRNAs) from RNA-Seq libraries

 <div style="text-align: justify"><font size="4">
 This is a pipeline mainly involved in the analysis of small RNA-seq Dual libraries, coming from non-model organism, with just one replicate, low depth and genome independent.
 However, it's very flexible and you can take a look of the general purpose of this workflow, its scripts and contribute as well!</font> </div>